nolliechyTW/WIL/Leetcode/1D_DynamicProgramming/322. Coin Change/READMD.md

     - DP is a more robust solution because it explores all possible combinations of coins to find the minimum number of coins needed.
 This is crucial when the coin denominations don't follow a specific pattern or when larger denominations are not multiples of smaller ones
         - Assume, coins = [1, 6, 7, 9, 11] , amount = 13.
 Going via the greedy way, we will pick the coin with the highest denomination first = 11.
 And then pick two 1s.
 Which makes it 13 = 11 + 1 + 1.
 And return answer as 3.
 But clearly, our answer is 13 = 6 + 7 which makes minimum number of coins as 2.

-    - DP builds up the solution by considering smaller subproblems.
+    - **DP builds up the solution by considering smaller subproblems**.
 It explores all combinations, ensuring that the global optimal solution is found, which is especially important when certain combinations of smaller denominations might yield a better solution than using a larger denomination

 ### Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

-General Idea: by solving smaller sub-problems and using their results to solve larger ones, ind the minimum number of coins needed to make up a given amount, where you have an unlimited supply of each coin in the given denominations (Bottom-Up Approach)
+General Idea: by solving smaller sub-problems and using their results to solve larger ones, find the minimum number of coins needed to make up a given amount, where you have an unlimited supply of each coin in the given denominations (Bottom-Up Approach)

 1) Coin Filtering:
 Filters out coins from the given list that are larger than the target amount, as they are not useful for making change.